 As noted above, public outreach forms a major part of the input into the UPWP every FFY.
 Towards the end of the UPWP development process, the MPO votes to release a draft document for public review that describes ongoing and new UPWP studies and includes financial information.
-The Draft UPWP also summarizes the document's development to date and relevant transportation-planning studies in the Boston region that are being conducted by other organizations.
-The MPO invites the public to comment on the Draft UPWP during 21 to 30 days following its release.
+The Draft UPWP also summarizes the document's

+The MPO invites the public to comment on the Draft UPWP following its release.
 MPO staff posts the document for downloading, and publicizes its release via the MPO's website (www. bostonmpo.org), Twitter account, and MPOinfo email list.
 MPOinfo is the MPO email distribution list; the list includes MPO Board members, municipal TIP contacts, and all other interested public and stakeholders in the region.
 The email is used to keep all of these contacts informed about upcoming opportunities for public comment and involvement, and other current events of the MPO.
 Additionally, MPO staff solicits public input during CTPS Office Hours and at public events hosted by CTPS or our transportation partners, (e.g., MassDOT and the MBTA).
 MPO staff compiles all of the comments made during this period and presents them to the MPO.